Finding Functions from DerivativesSuppose that f'(x) = 2x for all... | Channels for Pearson+

 1

-Start by recognizing that f'(x) = 2x is the derivative of the function f(x).
-To find f(x), we need to integrate f'(x).

-Set up the integral of f'(x) = 2x with respect to x: ∫2x dx.
+To find the function f(x) from its derivative f'(x) = 2x, we need to integrate the derivative.
+The integral of f'(x) = 2x with respect to x is f(x) = ∫2x dx.

 Verified video answer for a similar problem: